 - Identify which instruments were trending by experience level

-- Detect high-risk segments based on lot size behaviour (e.g. aggressive exposure among new traders)
+- Detect high-risk & high-value segments based on account size, behaviour (timeframe & risk appetite)(e.g. aggressive exposure among new traders)

 - Segment users into actionable clusters for targeting (e.g. Overexposed Rookies, Trend Followers, Selective Veterans)